-To ensure progression and a spiral curriculum, we use Jigsaw, the mindful approach to PSHE/RHSE, as our chosen teaching and learning programme and tailor it to your children's needs.
+To ensure progression, we use Jigsaw, the mindful approach to PSHE/RHSE, as our chosen teaching and learning programme and tailor it to your children's needs.
 The mapping document: Jigsaw 3-11 (we use ages 3-7) and statutory Relationships and Health Education, shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Education requirements.